gmartin7/bloom-parse-server/README.md

 1. Create the mongodb on mlab.com, making sure to select Azure and the same datacenter.
 Failing to do this increases response times by 3x.
 2. In Azure, create a new "Web App" App Service
-3. In Azure:App Service:Application Settings, create these settings:
+3. In Azure:App Service:Application Settings:App Settings, create these settings:

     DATABASE_URI mongodb://account:password@something.com:port/database